 Elias has also rock-climbed in various places in Greece such as on the island of Kalymnos, Meteora, Varasova, Sykia Wall on Giona, Kouvelos on Parnassos, western Vardousia and Stefani on Olympus, but also Kullaberga in Sweden, Peak Distric and Yorkshire in England, Tremadog in Wales, Arco and Aosta in Italy and Riffelhorn in Switzerland.

-On skis he has toured most mountains of Greece including Parnassus, Olympus and Psiloritis in Crete, Monte Rosa and Grand Paradiso in the Alps, Kebnekaise in arctic Sweden, the Atlas mountains in Morocco and himalayan Shisha Pangma in Tibet.
+On skis he has toured most mountains of Greece including Parnassus, Olympus and Psiloritis in Crete, Monte Rosa and Grand Paradiso in the Alps, Kebnekaise in arctic Sweden, volcanic Mount Etna in Sicily, the Atlas mountains in Morocco and himalayan Shisha Pangma in Tibet.

 Friends & Partners